-warrant A call option issued by a company allowing the holder to buy a stated number of shares of stock from a company at a specified price.
+warrant A call option, issued by a company, that allows the holder to buy a stated number of shares of stock from the company at a specified price.
 Warrants are generally distributed with debt, or preferred stock, to induce investors to buy those securities at lower cost.